|Corporal John E. Barrows of the 18th Connecticut was captured at the|

 Fast-forward to last fall.

 Crane, who over the years has collected or catalogued every 18th Connecticut image he could find, received a text from a friend who was on a similar mission to find an image of his ancestor, who was in the 77th New York.
 His friend's message included a link to an auction in Scarsdale, N.Y.
-Stunningly, one of the photos offered for auction was a wartime carte-de-visite of Barrows, his name, company and regiment spelled out in ink below the image.
+Stunningly, one of the photos offered for auction was a wartime carte-de-visite of Barrows.
+His name, company and regiment were in ink below the image.

 "I nearly passed out when I saw it," said Crane, who took off from work and traveled to Scarsdale with a "wad of cash."
 Luckily, he put in a winning bid for the image of his great-great grandfather as well as images of other soldiers who may have known Barrows while he was at Camp Parole, Md.